nareshr5/Food-ordering-app-using-react/README.md

 - working on cart page (redirect to signin page if not signed in , display order details on the cart page) -order summary basic component is created
 - working on the styling of the order summary page.
+- need to work on some functionalities of some pages